egor-tensin/aes-tools/test/README.md

 To pass the path of the directory with the required utilities, use the `--path` parameter.
 To allow the utilities to run on older CPUs, pass the `--sde` flag.
-Pass the `--help` flag to examine the script's usage info.
+Pass the `--help` flag to a script to examine its detailed usage information.

 ### Prerequisites

 To run the test scripts, Python 3.4 or higher is required.
-Python 3.5.1 has been verified to work properly.
+CPython 3.5.1 has been verified to work properly.

 ### NIST Special Publication 800-38A